foundersandcoders/coursebook/src/workshops/tdd-array-methods/index.md

 ### `some`

 [`Array.some()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) is used to check whether at least one element in an array meets a certain criteria.
 It takes a function as an argument, then loops over each element in the array and calls the function with each one.
-If the function returns true for _any_ of the elements the iteration stops and `true` is immediately returned.
-Otherwise it returns `false.
+If the function returns `true` for _any_ of the elements the iteration stops and `true` is immediately returned.
+Otherwise it returns `false`.

 ```js
 const arr = [1, 2, 3];